Mark Woodnutt

 Harold Frederick Martin Woodnutt (23 November 1918 – 6 November 1974), known as Mark Woodnutt, was a British Conservative Party politician, chartered secretary and company director of Woodnutts - a boat-building firm at Bembridge on the Isle of Wight.

 Son of Harold Frederick Woodnutt, he was educated at Isleworth Grammar School.
 His younger brother was the actor John Woodnutt.
 Woodnutt became involved in local politics on the island when he was elected to the Isle of Wight County Council to represent Bembridge.
 He later became a county alderman.
 He was selected by the Conservatives as their parliamentary candidate when the sitting Member of Parliament (MP) for the Isle of Wight, Sir Peter Macdonald, stood down at the 1959 general election.
 Woodnutt held the seat for the party, retaining it at the 1964, 1966 and 1970 elections.

 At the February 1974 election he lost the seat by 7,766 votes to the Liberal candidate Stephen Ross despite having won a huge 17,326 majority over Labour in 1970.
 This defeat was attributed to his involvement in a financial scandal involving Bembridge Harbour.
 With the closure of the railway in 1961, British Rail were left in possession of much of the land at Bembridge Harbour.
 This was offered to the county council who chose not to purchase it.
-It was instead sold a syndicate headed by Major Charles Selwyn, proprietor of the Royal Spithead Hotel on the harbour, and then chairman of the county council.
+It was instead sold to a syndicate headed by Major Charles Selwyn, proprietor of the Royal Spithead Hotel on the harbour, and then chairman of the county council.
 The syndicate established two separate development companies of which Woodnutt became a director.
 The companies subsequently purchased more land in the area from the county council at below market values.
 It became clear that the companies intended carrying out very large residential developments to offset the costs of dredging the harbour and reclaiming land.

 There was great unease among the island's residents about the scale of the proposed developments, and it was said that public lands had been sold without proper tenders.
 It was felt that Woodnutt's position as an M.P. had given him privileged access, and consequent control of the harbour.
 After this event prominent graffiti sites referring to Woodnutt and his business partner in unflattering terms began to appear around the local area - notably on St Helens Fort.